pdarche/carbon/docs/carbon.md

  - [John Delaney's Tax Polution, Not Profits Bill](http://delaney.house.gov/news/press-releases/delaney-introduces-legislation-to-reduce-carbon-pollution-reduce-taxes-and-boost)
  - [Regional Green House Gas Initiative](https://en.wikipedia.org/wiki/Regional_Greenhouse_Gas_Initiative)
  - [EU Emissions Trading System](http://ec.europa.eu/clima/policies/ets/index_en.htm)

+### Encouraging Others to do the same
+ - Encourage others to do the same

 ### What should my carbon quota be?
 The primary arguments against equity focus on the practical impediments to adopting steep reductions and on the burdens they would impose on the countries with the highest current emmissions.
 Compelling as those arguments might be from an international treaty-making perspctive, they doesn't address the _truth_ of the proposition that we're each only entitled to an equal share of global carbon quota.
 It may be the case that the difference between my personal quota and current lifestyle would require reductions that are (even very) difficult, but unlike a large democratic country, I'm a well-off individual with significant abilities to change lifestyle and adapt (regardless of how unpleasant those changes might be).